-- Pharmacy: Although NARCAN® Nasal Spray is a prescription medication, states have passed laws to increase access to Naloxone in the community and in spaces where opioids are present.
-Individuals can purchase NARCAN® Nasal Spray directly from a pharmacist under a Statewide Naloxone Standing Order, although programming may differ from state to state.
+- Pharmacy: Although the branded NARCAN® Nasal Spray is a prescription medication, states have passed laws to increase access to naloxone in the community and in spaces where opioids are present.
+Individuals can purchase naloxone directly from a pharmacist under a statewide standing order, although programming may differ from state to state.

-- Insurance: Narcan is accessible to most insurance holders for a $0 copay.
-Contact your health insurance provider to find out your coverage and co-pay requirements for NARCAN® Nasal Spray.
+- Insurance: Naloxone is accessible to most insurance holders for a $0 copay.
+Contact your health insurance provider to find out your coverage and co-pay requirements.

 - Local health departments and community based service providers that serve individuals with substance use disorders may also have naloxone available.

-Local Harm Reduction Agencies: Harm Reduction Agencies are able to offer Narcan and training on how to respond to an opioid overdose and may have other services that can be helpful for individuals who use drugs and their network.
-Check here for resources in your state.
+Local Harm Reduction Agencies are able to offer naloxone and training on how to respond to an opioid overdose, and may have other services that can be helpful for individuals who use drugs and their network.
+Check for resources in your state via NASEN.